steff880/MS2-project-Cottage/README.md

 1. Issue with height on element with class "container-about-content", where it's child element was overflowing.
     In result the background-color aplied did not cover the child element.

 2. Issue with the width of the cards on Cottages page because of inline styling which came with bootsrap code.

+3. Issue with social links on Home page.
+On mobile view icons align on the left and did not look the same as on larger screens.

 -   ### Fix